 s.
 Maintain proper sanitation and health standards in conformance with all applicable State and local laws and regulations; maintain a SFA-wide Food Safety Program to include a Hazard Analysis Critical Control Point (HACCP) Plan for each school, and/or site and; ensure a minimum of two (2) health inspections are conducted by a Registered Environmental Health Specialist (REHS) in each school or site included in this Agreement.
 If the local REHS does not complete a minimum of two (2) health inspections each school year, it is the responsibility of the SFA to request in writing that an inspection is solicited.
 The SFA is to retain a copy of the letter(s) for a period of three (3) years after the end of the fiscal year to which they pertain or as otherwise specified as prescribed in 7 CFR Parts 210, 215, 220 or 245.
 All North Carolina School Nutrition Program Administrators/Directors are required to achieve and maintain Certified Food Protection Manager (CFPM) certification by passing an American National Standards Institute (ANSI) approved food safety exam.
-New Directors must obtain the certification within five (5) years prior to their starting date as Director or complete certification within thirty (30) days of being hired as a Director.
-Supervisors and Assistant Directors are usually central office personnel who work under the direct supervision of the School Food Authority (SFA) Director of the School Nutrition Program, and thus, are subject to the same professional standards for annual continuing education as Directors and should also maintain CFPM status.
+New School Nutrition Program Directors must obtain the certification within five (5) years prior to their starting date as the school nutrition director or achieve certification within thirty (30) days of being hired into the position.
+Supervisors and Assistant Directors are usually central office personnel who work under the direct supervision of the School Nutrition Program Director and thus are subject to the same professional standards for annual continuing education as School Nutrition Program Directors and should also maintain CFPM status.
+Schools that conduct on-site food preparation are required per the North Carolina Food Code to have at least one person on site during all hours of operation that holds a current CFPM certification.

 t.
-Maintain a sufficient number of trained staff in the central office to ensure adequate monitoring and oversight of the School Nutrition Program in all schools or sites; maintain an adequate number of staff at each school or site as necessary, to adequately prepare and serve meals and snacks to students; maintain adequate facilities for receiving, storing, preparing and serving safe and unadulterated food to students;
+Maintain a sufficient number of trained staff in the central office to ensure adequate monitoring and oversight of the School Nutrition Program in all schools or sites; maintain an adequate number of staff at each school or site as necessary, to adequately prepare and serve meals and snacks to students; maintain adequate facilities for receiving, storing, preparing and serving safe and unadulterated food to students.

 u.
-No later than December 1, March 1 and the first day of End of Grade testing (May), or during any other period required by the SA, the SFA provide the SA with a list of all elementary schools under its jurisdiction in which fifty (50) percent or more of enrolled children have been determined eligible for free or reduced price meals as of the last operating day of the month prior to the dates of required submission; this list shall be based on information provided by the SA regarding the boundaries of the attendance areas for all elementary schools identified as having fifty (50) percent or more of enrolled children certified as eligible for free or reduced price meal benefits;
+No later than December 1, March 1 and the first day of End of Grade testing (May), or during any other period required by the SA, the SFA provide the SA with a list of all elementary schools under its jurisdiction in which fifty (50) percent or more of enrolled children have been determined eligible for free or reduced price meals as of the last operating day of the month prior to the dates of required submission; this list shall be based on information provided by the SA regarding the boundaries of the attendance areas for all elementary schools identified as having fifty (50) percent or more of enrolled children certified as eligible for free or reduced price meal benefits.

 v.
-Plan and implement a program of student and parent involvement in the School Nutrition Program; require School Nutrition employees to attend professional development improvement and continuing education activities conducted by or facilitated by School Nutrition Administrators within the SFA.
-Provide professional development and continuing education opportunities for all School Nutrition Staff meeting the USDA Professional Standards for State and Local School Nutrition Programs Personnel as required by the Healthy, Hunger-Free Kids Act of 2010; and implement an acceptable method of tracking the continuing education hours completed by each employee;
+Plan and implement a program of student and parent involvement in the School Nutrition Program; require School Nutrition employees to attend professional development and continuing education activities conducted by or facilitated by School Nutrition Administrators within the SFA.
+Provide professional development and continuing education opportunities for all School Nutrition Staff meeting the USDA Professional Standards for State and Local School Nutrition Programs Personnel as required by the Healthy, Hunger-Free Kids Act of 2010 and the Child Nutrition Program Integrity Final Rule; and implement an acceptable method of tracking the continuing education hours completed by each employee.